alturiak/nio-smith/README.md

 - ✔ use (almost) arbitrary python-code
 - ✔ send room-messages
 - ✔ add multiple commands
+- ✔ track their sent messages
-- ✔ react to received room-messages
+- ✔ hook into to received room-messages
+- ✔ hook into to received reactions
 - ✔ register methods for recurring execution (roughly once every 30s)
 - ✔ limit commands to certain rooms
 - ✔ use built-in persistent storage